A French press makes an excellent cup of coffee.

 The process is pretty simple, albeit it takes a few minutes.

-Chemex, like other French press alternatives, is pretty simple to use.
+This pour over coffee maker, like other French press alternatives, is pretty simple to use.
 You just need to rinse the body, and you’re good to go.
 With proper maintenance, this brewer can last you a lifetime.

 Compared to the other mentioned alternatives, Chemex is made of borosilicate glass.
 While sturdy, it’s not shatterproof.
 For that reason, it’s not the best option to throw into your luggage when you’re out of town.